kdave/btrfs-progs/Documentation/Status.rst

    * - Metadata UUID change
      - :statusok:`supported`
      -
+   * - RAID0, RAID1*
+     - :statusok:`supported`
+     - requires `raid-stripe-tree`
-   * - RAID (all)
+   * - RAID56
      - not implemented
-     - This requires raid-stripe-tree feature which is still work in progress
+     - will be supported once raid-stripe-tree support is implemented
    * - discard
      - not implemented
      - May not be required at all due to automatic zone reclaim